openebs-archive/openebs-docs/docs/ugcstor.md

 <h4><a class="anchor" aria-hidden="true" id="prerequisites-cstor-scale-down"></a>Prerequisites</h4>

-- All the othe cStor volume replicas(CVR) should be in `Healthy` state except the cStor volume replica that is going to deleted(i.e deleting CVR can be in any state).
+- All the other cStor volume replicas(CVR) should be in `Healthy` state except the cStor volume replica that is going to deleted(i.e deleting CVR can be in any state).

 - There shouldn't be any ongoing scaleup process.
 Verify that `replicationFactor` should be equal to the `desiredReplicationFactor` from corresponding cStor volume CR specification.